 You will not have to pay a fee to access your personal information (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request for access is clearly unfounded or excessive.
 Alternatively, we may refuse to comply with the request in such circumstances.

 We may need to request specific information from you to help us confirm your identity and ensure your right to access the information (or to exercise any of your other rights).
 This is another appropriate security measure to ensure that personal information is not disclosed to any person who has no right to receive it.

-We do our best to respond to all legitimate requests within one month.
+We do our best to respond to all legitimate requests within one calendar month.
 Occasionally, it may take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.

-To withdraw your consent, please contact us using any of the details set out below in the “Contacting Us” section.
+To withdraw your consent, please contact us using the details in the “Contacting Us” section at the end of this Notice.
 Once we have received notification that you have withdrawn your consent, we will no longer process your information for the purpose or purposes you originally agreed to, unless we have another legitimate basis for doing so in law.